 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/8464/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 This calculator displays a number in the form of ancient Egyptian hieroglyphs.
-The ancient Egyptian numeral system was used since around 3000 B.C.E. during three to four thousands years.
+The ancient Egyptian numeral system was used since around 3000 B.C.E. for three to four thousand years.
 The numeral system description can be found just below the calculator.

 The ancient Egyptian numbering system 1

-The ancient Egyptians developed the numbering system which is based on 10, no doubt because human has ten fingers.
-They had the symbols to represent units, tens, hundreds, thousands, tens of thousands and millions:
+The ancient Egyptians developed the numbering system based on 10, no doubt because a human has ten fingers.
+They had the symbols to represent units, tens, hundreds, thousands, tens of thousands, and millions: